NigelThomas/sqlstream-orctest/README.md

 ### Following the container log

-The `dockertest.sh` script ends by tailing the docker log file (`docker logs -f orctest`) so once that has shown the container  being started and s-Server trace log messages in the log eyou can Ctrl-C out, or you can leave the log tail running and work in another terminal.
+The `orc_hdfs_test.sh` script ends by tailing the docker log file (`docker logs -f orc_hdfs_test`) so once that has shown the container  being started and s-Server trace log messages in the log eyou can Ctrl-C out, or you can leave the log tail running and work in another terminal.

 # Developing and extending the tests